Sri Lanka’s Best Boutique Hotels: All you need to know

 • Surface area – approximately the size of Ireland

 • Population – around 1 million (three quarters Sinhalese and less than one-fifth Tamil)

 • Former Name – Ceylon; renamed Sri Lanka in 1972, meaning Resplendent or Holy Land

 • When a coffee blight decimated the industry in the late 1800s, plantation owners turned to tea.
 Today, Sri Lanka is the second-largest tea exporter in the world; Kenya is the largest.

 Enjoy this?
 Get stuck into more Travel

-Your quick guide to the Philippines - from the weather and visas to translations and must-try foods
+A handy guide to Sri Lanka - from the weather and currency to local cuisine and must-have souvenirs

 Keen to hit the road and explore Malaysia?
 Here's how to hire wheels in Singapore